 It depends on what thryoid medication(s) you are dosing and how much you are taking.

-The graphs below show two lines from the exact same patients on two types of medication.
+The graphs below, from Saravanan et al, 2007, show two lines from the same group of patients under two types of experimental conditions.

-- Then they had 50 mcg of their T4 dose taken away, and doctors replaced it with only 10 mcg of T3.
-After they stabilized at that dose, they did the same 24-hour blood tests.
-Then they layered the line graphs on top of each other.
+- Experimental condition B: “T3/T4.”
+Then the same group of patients had 50 mcg of their T4 dose taken away, and doctors replaced it with only 10 mcg of T3 dosed 1x a day.
+What a mistake!
+This replacement wasn’t enough, as you will see.
+After they “stabilized” at that level of underdose, they did the same 24-hour blood tests.

 NOTE: These graphs’ time flow does not begin at midnight.
 The X axis at 0.0 is the time of a single daily dose.
 The 24.00 means twenty-four hours after a dose.